 For external reference operation, disable the internal reference and reference buffer by connecting REFCAP to AVDD1.
 With AVDD1 connected to REFCAP, REF becomes a high-impedance input and accepts an external reference voltage.
-The MAX1034/MAX1035 external reference current varies depending on the applied reference voltage and the operating mode (see the External Reference Input Current vs. External Reference Input Voltage in the Typical Operating Characteristics).
+The MAX1300/MAX1301 can accept an external reference voltage of 4.096V or less.
+However, to meet all of the electrical characteristic specifications, VREF must be > 38V.
+The MAX1300/ MAX1301 external reference current varies depending on the applied reference voltage and the operating mode (see the External Reference Input Current vs. External Reference Input Voltage graph in the Typical Operating Characteristics).